 Remember, PFIs are there to help you.
 They can determine vulnerable points in your business and the point of attack much faster than if your company were to try to do it alone.
 Getting breached is an unpleasant experience, but the forensic investigation will help you get back on your feet as quickly as possible.

-David Ellis (GCIH, QSA, PFI, CISSP) is Director of Forensic Investigations at SecurityMetrics with over 25 years of law enforcement and investigative experience.
-Check out his other blog posts.
+David Ellis (GCIH, QSA, PFI, CISSP) is VP of Forensic Investigations at SecurityMetrics with over 30 years of law enforcement and investigative experience.